MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_Environment_Variables.md

 An example!
 ```

-Because an environment variable can't be an empty string, setting one to
+Because environment variables aren't usually empty strings, setting one to
 `$null` or an empty string removes it.
 For example:

 ```powershell